WillFlame14/hanabi-bot/README.md

 - `/create <name> <maxPlayers> <password>` to have the bot create a table.
 The name can't have spaces.
 - `/start` to have the bot start the game (only works if it created the table).
 - `/settings [conventions='HGroup'] [level]` to set or view the bot's conventions and level.
 The bot plays with H-Group conventions at level 1 by default.
+- `/restart` and `remake` to perform the corresponding actions in the current room after the game has finished.

 Feel free to report any issues [here](https://github.com/WillFlame14/hanabi-bot/issues)!